Bed Bug Eggs

 Most insects hatch from eggs, and bed bugs are no exception.
 Read on to learn more about some of the unique characteristics of bed bug eggs.

-It can be quite difficult to see a bed bug egg without a magnifying glass.
-They are typically the size of a grain or a spec of dust, oval in shape and whitish in colour.
+It can be quite difficult to see bed bug eggs without a magnifying glass.
+They are typically the size of a grain of rice or a speck of dust, oval in shape and whitish in colour.

 Adult females may deposit 2 or more eggs daily – which means they can lay as many as 500 eggs in a lifetime (bed bugs can live up to a year).